nauerster/styleguides/code/SASS.md

 ## Nesting

 Generally, you want to avoid nesting more than 3 level's deep.
-While in your SASS file it might make perfect sense, when compiled, those nested child element become baried in a string of selector's making your css bloated and unmanagable – especially when talking about specificity.
+While in your SASS file it might make perfect sense, when compiled, those nested child element become buried in a string of selector's making your css bloated and unmanageable – especially when talking about specificity.

 When is it okay to use nesting?

 ```

 .element

   /* Some CSS declarations */

   &:hover,
   &:focus

     /* More CSS declarations for hover/focus state */

   &:before

     /* Some CSS declarations for before pseudo-element */

 ```